Data Loss Threats & How the 3-2-1 Backup Method Can Help

 The underlying importance of a 3-2-1 data backup plan

-What are the biggest data-loss threats to a small business?
+What are the biggest data-loss threats to a business?

 The first step, as the saying goes, is to know thy enemy.
 And in the case of data protection, that means understanding your most likely causes of data loss.
-For most small and mid-size businesses, they fall into three categories: ransomware, user error, and natural disasters.
+For most businesses, they fall into three categories: ransomware, user error, and natural disasters.

 Ransomware is a form of malicious software (malware) that hijacks your data and holds it hostage until you pay a fee to the perpetrators.
-Many small businesses think they don’t have anything of value for a cybercriminal so they don’t put time or resources toward protecting themselves.
-Cybercriminals, on the other hand, may actually target small businesses because their defenses are low in order to practice their craft before “graduating” to more lucrative targets.
+Many businesses think they don’t have anything of value for a cybercriminal so they don’t put time or resources toward protecting themselves.
+Cybercriminals, on the other hand, can always something of value in any business.

 Where a data backup strategy matters: